 CNM encourages students to submit for evaluation official transcripts from all postsecondary institutions they have attended to CNM Records Office.

-Arts and Sciences courses completed outside New Mexico or at private institutions in New Mexico must be regionally accredited and have grades of C or better to be considered for transfer credit.
+General education courses completed outside New Mexico or at private institutions in New Mexico must be regionally accredited and have grades of C or better to be considered for transfer credit.

 International transcripts and Career and Technical courses are accepted for evaluation at CNM provided all CNM transfer guidelines are met.